Insulin that "feels" blood sugar – type 1 diabetes solution? – DW – 08/14/2024

 Insulin that "feels" blood sugar – type 1 diabetes solution?August 14, 2024

-7:00 am – wake up and check blood sugar.
-9:00 am – eat breakfast, calculate carbohydrates, check blood sugar.
-11:30 am – eat lunch and take insulin.
-1:00 pm – eat a snack, calculate carbohydrates, take insulin.
-Repeat steps every 1-2 hours, depending on blood sugar levels.
+Approximately 9 million people live with type 1 diabetes.
+This is what their typical daily routine might look like: At 7:00 a.m., wake up and check blood sugar; at 9:00 a.m., eat breakfast, calculate carbohydrates, check blood sugar; at 11:30 a.m., eat lunch and take insulin; at 1:00 p.m., eat a snack, calculate carbohydrates, take insulin; repeat every 1-2 hours, depending on blood sugar levels.

-This is what a typical day in the life of approximately 9 million people with type 1 diabetes (T1D) can look like.

 Grace was diagnosed with type 1 diabetes when she was 12.

-"If I want to eat a snack, I have to ask myself if I want a snack badly enough, is my blood sugar at a point where I really should be having a snack, am I eating it because I am hungry?," says Grace.
+"If I want to eat a snack, I have to ask myself if I want a snack badly enough," she explains.
+"Is my blood sugar at a point where I really should be having a snack, am I eating it because I am hungry?"

-But what if a single injection of insulin just once a week were enough?
-Or if the insulin formulation itself could "feel" levels of blood sugar, making hourly checks a thing of the past?
+But what if a single dose of insulin just once a week were enough?
+Or if the insulin itself could "sense" blood sugar levels, making hourly check-ins a thing of the past?

-Six new research projects in universities in the US, China and Australia are trying to achieve this as researchers develop newer and "smarter" insulins.
+Six new research projects in universities in the US, China and Australia are trying to achieve just this, as researchers continue exploring newer and "smarter" insulin composites.

 What is type 1 diabetes?

-Sugar in the blood, also called blood glucose, is the primary source of energy for the body.
+Blood sugars, also called blood glucose, are the primary source of energy in the body.

 When you eat food, the body breaks down most of it into glucose, which is released into the bloodstream.
 When glucose levels go up, the pancreas releases the hormone insulin.
 It helps glucose to be used as energy by your cells.

-In people with type 1 diabetes, the pancreas either can't produce insulin or produces very little of it.
+People with type 1 diabetes have a pancreas that either cannot produce insulin, or produces very little of it.
 No or low insulin prevents the uptake of glucose in the body's cells, causing it to build up in the bloodstream.

-High levels of glucose in the blood are dangerous.
+High levels of glucose dangerous.
 If left untreated, they can lead to heart disease, kidney problems, extreme fatigue and other serious conditions.

 In 2019, diabetes was the direct cause of 1.5 million deaths globally.